Stuart-Mouse/lead-sheets/notes.md

 need to provide source file path when parsing from a source file, else provide source location of Jai file by default

+### Result Objects

+Result :: struct(T: Type) {
+    success:    bool;
+    union {
+        error:  string;
+        value:  T;
+    }
+}

+would like to be able to append to error string, maybe would also like to convert from one result type to another for errors, so we at least need some binary compatibility there

+// only for errors, since we have binary compatibility in that case recast_error :: (result: T/Result, to_type: R) -> Result(R) {
+    assert(result.success == false);
+    return .{ success = false, error = result.error };
+}

+implementing usable result objects will require considerable rewriting, since it basically affects every single procedure call maybe this will actaully just be too clunky to use, but will have to just try it and see

+the main reason I want this is to be able to get better error reporting, or get error strings from evaluation procs but maybe a better solution is just to set some global or context error string that the user can then manually check

 ## Identifier Renaming